claudioametrano/sequence_databases_similarity_search/README.md

 > - Exclude **environmental** sequences
 > - Visualize one sequence in GenBank format, and in fasta
 > - Download all of them as a fasta file ordered by sequence length and rename it to "tuber_rDNA.fas" (it will come handy later)
 > **Questions:**
 >- What is the number of sequences retrieved for each step with the query becoming more stringent?
 >- Are these sequences representing the same locus/i?
 How would you assess this?
 > Why they vary so much in length?

+> Once done with the query, sort sequecne by lenght and download the file as tuber_rDNA.fasta
 ______________________________________________________________________

 ### 2- Sequence Alignment